Navigation Bar

 Model/download Video Baseline Year Gridded Inputs Learn more

-SIMPLE-G-Global-Water N/A 2017 Global (5 arcmin) Land, fertilizer, groundwater, surface water, irrigation N/A
+SIMPLE-G-Global-Water Video 2017 Global (5 arcmin) Land, labor, groundwater, surface water, irrigation equipment, other inputs Ch 16

-SIMPLE-G-Global-Climate N/A 2017 Global (5 arcmin) Land, fertilizer, groundwater, surface water, irrigation N/A
+SIMPLE-G-Global-Climate Video 2017 Global (5 arcmin) Land, groundwater, surface water, irrigation equipment, other inputs Ch 17

 SIMPLE Book: Global change and the challenges of sustainably feeding a growing planet